furudbat/raylib-next-gamejam/README.md

    - [x] Action can only have one direct connection with one Key
  - show more help in-game
    - L-Button: show preview lines
-   - ?-BButton: show Nodes help
+   - ?-Button: show Nodes help
  - ~~timer and score~~
  - ~~animation, jump animation~~

-Didn't finish all the features in time, but at least it works :)
+I didn't finish all the features in time, but at least it works :)

 ### Controls

 Keyboard/Mouse:
- - click on one Node to select an Action/Key and click on another Node (Action) to connect
+ - click on one Node to select an Action/Key and click on another Node (Action) to connect it
    - left-click to connect nodes
    - right-click to remove connections
  - use the connected key-binds to move the character, possible keys:
+   - H
-   - W
+   - J
-   - A
+   - K
-   - S
+   - L
-   - D
+   - B
-   - (Space)
+   - G

 #### How to play